List of clinical trial registries: United Kingdom

 The ISRCTN registry was launched in 2000.
-Originally ISRCTN stood for 'International Standard Randomised Controlled Trial Number'; however, the scope of the registry has now widened beyond randomized controlled trials to include any study designed to assess the efficacy of health interventions in a human population.
+Originally ISRCTN stood for 'International Standard Randomised Controlled Trial Number'; however, the scope of the registry has widened beyond randomized controlled trials to include any study designed to assess the efficacy of health interventions in a human population.
 It registers both observational and interventional trials and content is curated by a team of expert editors.

 United States

 Clinical trials in the US are registered on clinicaltrials.gov.
 Clinicaltrials.gov is the largest clinical trials registry.
 Clinical trials conducted in the United States are required to be registered in the registry.
-As of January 2, 2015, ClinicalTrials.gov lists 181,612 studies with locations in 50 US states and in 187 countries.
-Its registrations represent about 75% of what is available through the WHO Portal (ICTRP).
-Despite the fact that important progress has been made, the efforts of those overseeing ClinicalTrials.gov and the other, smaller, registries do not ensure that the public has an unbiased knowledge base accessible to all.
-For example, problems of the concordance between the ClinicalTrials.gov record and the published record have been identified for many protocol and results items.
+Its registrations represent about 75% of what is available through the WHO portal (ICTRP).
+Problems of concordance between ClinicalTrials.gov records and published records have been identified for many protocol and results items.
 The registry traces back to the Health Omnibus Programs Extension Act of 1988 (HOPE or Public Law 100-607) which mandated the development of a database of AIDS Clinical Trials Information System.
 It would later be expanded under the Food and Drug Administration Modernization Act of 1997 (FDAMA or Public Act 105-115).
 The registry is run by the United States National Library of Medicine (NLM).